 He couldn’t reason it out and was stuck in the mystery of not knowing.
 He thought about telling Steve but common sense had taught him otherwise.
 No one would believe him and he would most definitely be mocked, especially by Steve.

-While nearing the block of flats where he experienced the “apparition” his senses heightened and he fixated his attention on the spot where he saw the “ghost”- his friend.
+While nearing the block of flats where he experienced the “apparition”, his senses heightened; he fixated his attention on the spot where he saw the “ghost”—his friend.
 Nothing; there was no sign of anything.
 Was it all in his head?
-Did he really see what he saw or was it just his mind playing tricks?
+Did he really see what he saw, or was it just his mind playing tricks?
 He felt okay, didn’t feel ill.
-Maybe he had a brain tumour or something.
+Maybe he had a brain tumour or something?
 Josh began to doubt himself and deny what he saw.
 But he wanted it to be true.

-Disappointed, he walked on past and headed for school but for some reason stopped.
-He knew he shouldn’t but decided not to attend school.
-For some reason this felt like a right decision and turned for the shopping centre instead.
+Disappointed, he walked on past and began heading for school, but then suddenly he stopped.
+He knew he shouldn’t, but decided not to attend school.
+For some reason, this felt like a right decision, so turned for the shopping centre instead.
 Josh never really rebelled in life and felt nervous at doing so; at the same time though he felt excited and alive.

 “I’m gonna have to think up some exceptional bullshit for this one,” he said to himself with a smile.

-Entering the shopping centre he wondered what to do.
+He reached the indoor shopping centre.
+Entering and walking inside, he wondered what to do.
 “So much for being a rebel,” he complained.

 He remembered what Steve had said the previous day, about stealing CDs after school, so went to see what he could blag.
 He walked into a music store and started to look around.
-He knew the security staff would be busy doing other things as it was early morning still and they wouldn’t expect kids to be in there at that time; so opportunity was on his side.
-The store was fairly quiet as well, and with the staff busy filling the gaps on the shelves he knew they wouldn’t pay him much attention.
+He knew the security staff would be busy doing other things as it was early morning still.
+They wouldn’t expect kids to be in there at that time so opportunity was on his side.
+The store was fairly quiet with only a few staff on the sales floor.
+They were busy re-filling shelves with stock, so Josh knew they wouldn’t pay him much attention.

-Josh selected a couple of CDs he liked and surreptitiously moved to a quiet spot in the store where he could pull off the security tags without being spotted.
+After approaching a display, Josh selected a couple of CDs he liked.
+He then surreptitiously moved to a secluded spot in the store, where he could pull off the security tags without being spotted.
 He knew of a great blind spot he and Steve used many times before, out of view to the CCTV cameras.

-Tucked out of the way, Josh picked at the security tag that was only stuck on.
-“Useless,” he thought as he peeled it off and tucked it behind a stack of CDs on display.
+Hidden from sight, Josh picked at the security tag that was only stuck on.
+“Useless,” he thought, as he peeled it off and tucked it behind a display.
 He did the same with the other CD.
-With a quick look around and seeing that no one was watching he slipped the items into his jacket pocket.
+With a sly look around, to ensure no one was watching, he quickly slipped the items into his jacket pocket.
 “So easy,” he thought.

-Josh then pretended to look interested in other CDs and slowly worked his way towards the exit for his eventual departure.
+Josh then pretended to look interested in other CDs, and slowly worked his way towards the exit, for his eventual departure.
 He knew that he was safe until he left the store, which was when the security staff would make their move.
 That was always the moment of tension.
-Josh knew the score, as he and Steve had been caught a couple of times for shoplifting, and that the security would always wait until they would leave the shop before making an arrest.
-He made his move towards the exit.
+Josh knew the score; he and Steve had been caught a couple of times for shoplifting in the past.
+Security would always wait until they would leave the shop before making an arrest.
+Josh made his move towards the exit.
 He couldn’t see any security staff and felt safe to go.

 “What’s going on?” he thought, “I can’t move.”

 Again, with what seemed like hours had passed on by, the feeling slowly subsided and Josh became more aware of his surroundings again, although his senses were still greatly heightened.
-He remembered what he was about to do - pinch the CDs - but lost his nerve.
+He remembered what he was about to do—steal the CDs—but lost his nerve.
 He quickly walked back to the blind spot where he had removed the security tags, looked around to see if anyone was watching him, took the two CDs from his pocket and dumped them on the shelf.
-He turned, walked quickly back to the store exit and left.
+He turned, walked quickly back to the store exit, and left.

-Walking about the shopping centre and oblivious to all else, Josh was consumed with trying to make sense of what had just happened to him and tried to reason it out in his head.
+Walking about the shopping centre, oblivious to all else, Josh was consumed with trying to make sense of what had just happened to him, and tried to reason it out in his head.

 “There must have been someone watching me,” he thought.
 “The security guards were on to me.”

 He decided to go to a café, get a drink and calm down.
 On his own, sitting at a table and sipping his drink, he watched the people in the mall wandering around shopping.
-He couldn’t help but think to himself how unhappy everyone really looked; how they were trying to supplant their unhappiness by buying things that would only interest them for a few days and then have to buy more things to make them happy again.
+He couldn’t help but think to himself, how unhappy everyone really looked; how they were trying to supplant their unhappiness by buying things that would only interest them for a few days.
+Then, to rekindle their lost happiness, would buy more things.
 It was a materialistic mess we had gotten ourselves into.
-Real happiness seemed out of reach and people had to pretend they were happy.
+Genuine happiness seemed out of reach, and people had to pretend they were happy.
 Josh hated the bullshit.
-He knew there had to be more meaning to his life but felt trapped and controlled in a way he couldn’t understand.
+He knew there had to be more meaning to his life, but felt trapped and controlled in a way he couldn’t understand.

 “Hey,” a sudden voice interrupted Josh’s thoughts, causing him to instantly turn around.

-Josh was hit square on with the full intensity of déjà vu similar to what had swept over him in the music store.
-He was staring at some human figure with a vacant look and the dramatic feeling of knowing this person.
+Josh was hit square on, with the full intensity of déjà vu, similar to what had swept over him in the music store.
+He was staring at some human figure; a vacant look on his face and the dramatic feeling of knowing this person.
 It was all too surreal.
-His attention was fixated on the feeling more than the person who now stood in front on him.
+His attention was fixated on the feeling, more so than the person who now stood in front of him.